-UNC Police is responsible for confirming that a significant emergency or dangerous situation involving an immediate threat to health or safety is occurring on campus, in conjunction with local first responders and University administrators as needed.
-Upon confirming the emergency, the University will immediately notify the entire campus community, including those at the Institute of Marine Sciences in Morehead City, the University will, without delay and considering the safety of the community, determine the content of the notification and activate the notification system.
+Emergency Notification messages are sent when there is a significant emergency or dangerous situation that involves an immediate threat to health or safety on campus.
+UNC Police is typically the unit confirming the facts indicating that an emergency notification is necessary and sending these messages because of their role as first responders.
+Officials from Environment, Health and Safety and Emergency Management and Planning may also authorize these messages as needed.
+Once the emergency has been confirmed or there is a reasonable belief of an immediate threat to health and safety on campus, the University will immediately notify the entire campus community, including those at the Kenan-Flagler Charlotte Campus and the Institute of Marine Sciences in Morehead City.
+The University will, without delay and considering the safety of the community, determine the content of the notification and activate the notification system.
 However, if in the professional judgment of responsible authorities issuing an emergency notification would compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency, the notification may be delayed.
-In those cases, the University’s chief of UNC Police, or the ranking UNC Police officer in charge during the chief’s absence, will be notified and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.
+In those cases, the University’s Chief of Police, or the ranking UNC Police officer in charge during the Chief’s absence, will be notified and once the potentially compromising situation has been addressed the emergency notification will be issued immediately.

-The University communicates by sending a text message to the cellphone numbers registered by students, faculty and staff in the online campus directory.
-In addition, the University communicates by updating Alert Carolina and the University’s homepage, which triggers updates on official UNC-Chapel Hill Twitter and Facebook accounts, including those for UNC Police.
+Crime alerts are sent via text message to the cellphone numbers registered by students, faculty and staff in the online campus directory, email to University email accounts, push notifications through the Carolina Ready app, the Alert Carolina website, the University’s homepage, and official UNC-Chapel Hill Twitter and Facebook accounts, including those for UNC Police.